 Planning ahead and prepping is a secret to great cooking.
 But let us be real even with proper planning there are things you’ll forget to do.
 And you can either choose to fret over it or kick yourself or learn a few tricks and tips to make do with the available time, resources and ingredients.
 Out of the million things that can go wrong a common one is forgetting to defrost your chicken in time.
 The quickest workaround is to either completely take out chicken off your meal plan or order in some fried chicken.
-Wait, there is another option, learning to quickly but safely thaw your chicken And hey, I am not going to judge you decide to get some fried chicken, but I do want to share a few tips here that have worked for me during a chicken emergency.
-While the best ways to defrost chicken is to leave it in the fridge.
+Wait, there is another option, learning to quickly but safely thaw your chicken, And hey, I am not going to judge you decide to get some fried chicken, but I do want to share a few tips here that have worked for me during a chicken emergency.
+While the best way to defrost chicken is to leave it in the fridge.
 If you are planning to cook it for dinner the next day, keep it in the fridge the night before.
 The fridge does not expose the chicken to warmer temperatures and eliminates the risk of bacteria growth.
 It is also fuss-free requiring no attention or intervention from you.
 Keep in mind to either let the chicken stay in its original packaging or place a tray to avoid any dripping and spoiling other foods.
 You can keep the fridge thawed chicken for 2 days and can also refreeze it if you change your meal plans.
-The only catch is to remember to keep the chicken in the fridge on time, may be set a reminder on your phone.
+The only catch is to remember to keep the chicken in the fridge on time, maybe set a reminder on your phone.

 Now onto the methods to defrost chicken when you have skipped or forgotten to defrost it on time.
 I have resorted to them time and again, resisting the urge to order thawed chicken.